youneselmoukhtari/AI-Trading-Bot/README.md

 ### Min hardware required

-To run this bot we recommend you a cloud instance with a minimum of:
+To run this bot i recommend you a cloud instance with a minimum of:

 - Minimal (advised) system requirements: 2GB RAM, 1GB disk space, 2vCPU